anttijuu/books-cpp/README.md

 ./books <path-to-book-file.txt> <path-to-ignore-file.txt> 100
 ```

-Again you may use the provided `do-ninja.sh` and `go.sh` for building and executing the app.
+You may use the provided `do-ninja.sh` and `go.sh` for building and executing the app.

 ## Comparisons

-Speed comparisons here have been measured using builds with Release configurations in a Apple Mac Mini M1 2020 with 16GB of RAM, SSD disk, macOS Monterey 12.4.
+Speed comparisons below have been measured using builds with Release configurations in a Apple Mac Mini M1 2020 with 16GB of RAM, SSD disk, macOS Monterey 12.4.
 Compiler used was AppleClang 13.1.6.13160021

 Test file was a book file with 17 069 578 bytes of data, having 3 538 151 words, of which 2 293 709 were counted as words to include in the frequency count, while 1 244 442 words were ignored.
 There was 42 words to ignore in the ignore file.
 The book file has 9 6205 unique words in total.